jschaefer619/Parler_Network_Analysis/README.md

 + (4) The handles or screennames of users themselves should be anonymized within the web tool

 Tenet (4) might be a somewhat contentious decision.
-Though I do believe that users should be accountable for their words (and many have began projects doing just this) I do believe that the handles, within the web tool, should remain anonymzed.
+Though I do believe that users should be accountable for their words (and many have began projects doing just this) I do believe that the handles, within the web tool, should remain anonymized.

 ### An Early Prototype